CERT-Polska/Artemis/README.md

 ```commandline
  ./scripts/start_dev
 ```
-This script automatically copies the example environment file (.env.example) to .env if it doesn't exist.
-You can then configure the settings in the .env file according to your needs, including customizing the user-agent and other relevant parameters.
+This script automatically copies the example environment file (env.example) to .env if it doesn't exist.
+You can then configure the settings in the .env file according to your needs.
+This includes customizing the user-agent by setting the CUSTOM_USER_AGENT variable, as well as other relevant parameters.
+For a complete list of configuration variables and their descriptions, please refer to the [Configuration section in the documentation](https://artemis-scanner.readthedocs.io/en/latest/user-guide/configuration.html).

 The Artemis image is then built locally (from the code you are developing) not downloaded from Docker Hub.
 For `web`, you will also be able to see the results of code modifications on the page without reloading the entire container.